eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS/installation-with-product-installer-for-windows.md

 ## Installation with product installer for Windows

-The Cyclone DDS also provides a product installer, this is much easier than installing it from GitHub.
+The Cyclone DDS also provides a product installer, this may be easier than installing it from GitHub.

-To install the Cyclone DDS from the installer, you only need to follow a few simple steps.
+To install the Cyclone DDS from the installer:

-First, start up the installer, click 'Next'.
+1. Start the installer, and click 'Next'.

 <div align=center> <img src="figs/1.5-1.png"></div>

-Then, accept the terms, and click'Next'.
+2. Accept the terms, and click'Next'.

 <div align=center> <img src="figs/1.5-2.png"></div>

-Then is to choose whether you want to add CycloneDDS to the system PATH.
-It is advised to add it to the system PATH so that your application can use the related libraries directly.
-You can also choose whether to add it for the current user or all users.
+3. Choose whether you want to add CycloneDDS to the system PATH.
+We recommend to add it to the system PATH so that your application can use the related libraries directly.
+Select whether to add it for the current user or all users and click 'Next'.

 <div align=center> <img src="figs/1.5-3.png"></div>

-Follow up, is to set up the directory to install Cyclone DDS.
-It is advised NOT to install it under the `Program File` directory, as it needs administrators' permission to write to the folder.
+4. Set up the directory to install Cyclone DDS.
+We recommend that you DO NOT install it in the `Program Files` directory, as it needs administrators' permission to write to the folder.
+Click 'Next'.

 <div align=center> <img src="figs/1.5-4.png"></div>

-After the settings from above, you are now ready to install the CycloneDDS.
+5. You are now ready to install the CycloneDDS, click 'Install'.

 <div align=center> <img src="figs/1.5-5.png"></div>

-Wait till the installation is finished.

 <div align=center> <img src="figs/1.5-6.png"></div>

-At this stage your installation of Cyclone DDS core, C-APIs and pre-compiler are complete.
+The installation of Cyclone DDS core, C-APIs and pre-compiler are complete.
 The next section describes how to test it.